reg1reg1/Wargames/bandit/README.md

 nc -l -p 44444
 		 	</pre>
 		 	Detach from this screen by pressing <kbd>CTRL</kbd>+<kbd>a</kbd>,<kbd>d</kbd>.
 		 	Then start another screen, and run the executable to connect to the running netcat shell which will return the pass of user <i>bandit20</i> to the ssh connection.
+The need of the multiplexer here is because, if we create a separate ssh session, the sessions will be sperate terminal wise and hence we cannot see any data or information from the other terminal.
+		 	It will occur not immediately but after a while that we need to have the terminal to somehow split or multiplex but for the same session.
+This made me look up terminal multiplexers, and also they had hinted the tool in the challenge as well which pushed me in the right direction.
 		 	<pre>
 		 	./suconnect &ltportnumber&gt
 		 	</pre>